AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 ## Campaign Management {#campaign-mgt-capabilities}

 With Campaign Web user interface, you can create cross channel campaigns as detailed [in this section](../campaigns/gs-campaigns.md).
-In the current version, the following capabilities are only available in Campaign client console.
+The following capabilities are only available in Campaign client console.
 They are not accessible in the Campaign Web user interface - but some can be visible from the [Explorer menu](user-interface.md#user-interface-explorer).

 Use the provided links to browse the Campaign v8 (client console) documentation and learn how to use these capabilities.